the-mustakim/Redis/README.md

 - **Streams:** A log-like data structure for managing real-time data, logs, and messaging streams.

 ## 7. **Spring Boot CRUD with Redis**

+Refer the video link for hands-on and project files added in this repository.